Economic Calendar Monitor and Cache for Backtesting on History – indicator MetaTrader 5

 And here is how the lib is embedded into the source codes of both programs – the script and this indicator.

-Alternative: FibSR - indicator MetaTrader 5
+Alternative: i-MorningRange - indicator MetaTrader 4

 #include <TimeServerDST.mqh> // including before Calendar cache enables timezone fix-up support